NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 down a simulation significantly, especially if the underlying storage uses spinning disks.

-PowerSystems provides an alternate interface that prefetches data into the system memory with large reads in order to mitigate this potential problem.
+PowerSystems provides an alternate interface that pre-fetches data into the system memory with large reads in order to mitigate this potential problem.
 The mechanism creates a cache of data and makes it available to the user.

-It is highly recommended that you use this interface for simulations.
-This is particularly relevant for simulations using large datasets.
+It is highly recommended that you use this interface for modeling implementations.
+This is particularly relevant for models using large datasets.

 ```julia
     cache = ForecastCache(Deterministic, component, "max_active_power")